g-inachee/Excel-Dashboard-for-Bike-Sales/README.md

 # Excel-Dashboard-for-Bike-Sales
-This is an interactive Excel dashboard for the sales of bikes.
-This project involves Data Cleaning, Pivot Tables, Charts, and Dashboard.
+In this project, I've developed an interactive Excel dashboard that delves deeper into analyzing various consumer segments interested in using bicycles for their daily commute.